MassStarvation01/Anaya_Portfolio/Midterm_Task-2/README.md

 # Midterm Lab Task 2 – Data Cleaning and Transformation Using Power Query Editor
+You are provided with the Uncleaned_DS_jobs.csv dataset (sourced from Kaggle).
+The objective is to clean and transform this dataset using Power Query Editor in Excel to extract meaningful insights.

-## STEP 1 – Data Cleaning
+## Step 1 – Data Cleaning
 Load the Dataset

 Import the raw CSV file into Excel using Power Query Editor.

 Adjust Layout

-Resize column widths and row heights to properly display data.
+Resize column widths and row heights to display data properly.

 Remove Extra Spaces